 When compiling a list about what the fastest car in the world is, there are always going to be people who don’t agree with the order.

 And it’s no wonder with the prestige that comes with holding such a title.
-There are two main problems.
+There are two main problems:

-A) How do you define ‘fastest car in the world’?
+1. How do you define ‘fastest car in the world’?

 When people ask what the fastest car in the world is, they are generally talking about the fastest production car in the world – not something that did an insanely fast speed but happened to have a jet engine fitted to the back.
-For those who are interested, the actual world land-speed record is held by the ThrustSSC, a jet-propelled car-rocket which broke the speed of sound and reached 763mph (1,228kph) while being driven by Brit Andy Green in America’s Black Rock Desert on October 15 1997.
+For those who are interested, the actual world land-speed record is held by the ThrustSSC, a jet-propelled car-rocket which broke the speed of sound and reached 763mph (1,228km/h) while being driven by Brit Andy Green in America’s Black Rock Desert on October 15 1997.

 But the ThrustSSC is obviously NOT a production car.
 The problem is…what is?
 Unfortunately, there is no globally recognised and precise definition for what a ‘production car’ actually is.
 Obviously it should be something that is unmodified after coming off the factory floor — and it should in theory be able to be bought by the public (or in reality, the super rich).

-B) How do you certify what is the fastest car in the world?
+2. How do you certify what is the fastest car in the world?